AAA Editor Notes

 Watch for ospreys and eagles soaring high in the sky before plummeting down to the water to seize fish with their talons.
 Large bundles of sticks high in the trees denote nesting sites.
 Big horn sheep also inhabit the Selkirks, and winter foraging brings them down to river level.
 Moose, deer and elk are other wilderness dwellers that might be spotted during the winter months as they search out tender vegetation hiding beneath a blanket of snow.

-North of Ione the valley narrows to form Box Canyon; an excursion train ride between Ione and Metaline Falls takes you through parts of the canyon not accessible by road.
+An excursion train from Newport takes you through areas that are not accessible by road.
 For a more exhilarating adventure, embark on a guided kayak trip that negotiates spectacular Z Canyon.
 Or take your pick of recreational pursuits—golf, fishing, boating, swimming, mountain biking and horseback riding all can be enjoyed.
 Summer, when wildflowers are in bloom, is a great time to hike the hundreds of miles of trails crisscrossing the rugged, impressively scenic terrain of the Selkirk wilderness region.

 Chambers of commerce and visitor centers along the loop provide maps and information.